 It can also be an excellent learning opportunity for those of you who would like to pivot to a role in web development.
 And for as far as my time stretches — I will gladly teach and mentor people from underprivileged communities aiming for social mobility.

 Maybe you can help.
 Maybe you know somebody who can help, or for whom this would be a valuable learning experience.

-Either way, I’d appreciate it if you could help spread the message.
-And that message is that I’m asking for help.
+Either way, I’d appreciate it if you could help spread the message that I’m asking for help.